WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 All of the GGR scripts in the following sections will rely on having access to a WBIA controller object `ibs` and a database of images and annotations.
 The controller offers all of the standard CRUD modules to add, get, set, and delete objects within the database.
 The images can be added manually with Python or REST APIs, and the WBIA web interface can be used to annotate ground-truth bounding boxes.
 Newly created annotations can also be added manually with Python or REST APIs, in addition to the web interface.
 There are also additional web interfaces for reviewing annotations and adding relevant metadata for species, viewpoints, and other ground-truth attributes needed for animal ID.
 To do this manually, for example, you can use the following code:

+CVS: This next snippet of code needs more explanation on what is assumed / produced at each step.

 ``` python
 import wbia
 from wbia.detecttools.directory import Directory